Plant DetailShow Menu

 Fruit Description:

 Bright red or orange berry-like drupes appear on female plants after proper pollination.
 Persist on tree from September through February.
-Both sexes must be present to produce fruit (dioecious).
+Both sexes must be present to produce fruit (the plants are dioecious).

 • Flowers: